The number of normal measures, revisited: Friedman–Magidor for extenders

-\begin{remark} We conjecture that the requirement that $g(\alpha)$ lies below the least inaccessible above $\alpha$ can be relaxed by using a “spaced nonstationary support”.
+\begin{remark} We conjecture that the requirement that $g(\alpha)$ lie below the least inaccessible above $\alpha$ can be relaxed by adopting a spaced nonstationary support.

-Recall that the above limitation on $g(\alpha)$ ensures that the Fusion Lemma \ref{Lemma: Fusion for an iteration} applies for $\po^\tau$ (see Remark \ref{Remark: limitation on tau}).
-Giving up on this limitation seems to require "spacing out" the nonstationary support; that is, demanding that the support is nonstationary only at inaccessibles from a given stationary set.
+Recall that the restriction on $g(\alpha)$ was imposed to ensure that the Fusion Lemma \ref{Lemma: Fusion for a product} applies to $\po$.
+Dropping this restriction, while still retaining a usable version of the Fusion Lemma, seems to require “spacing out” the nonstationary support—that is, requiring the support to be nonstationary only at inaccessibles from a specified stationary set.

-As an example, if $\kappa$ is a large enough cardinal, we can force with supports which are nonstationary at inaccessible cardinals which are limits of inaccessibles.
-This way, the quotients $\po^\tau\setminus \alpha+1$ (for $\alpha<\kappa$) have more closure, allowing to prove a version of the Fusion Lemma for the "spaced nonstationary support" with a better (higher) bound on $g(\alpha)$.
-We will not look further into this situation in the current paper. \end{remark}
+For example, if $\kappa$ is sufficiently large, one can force with supports that are nonstationary at inaccessible cardinals which are limits of inaccessibles.
+In this setting, the quotients $\po \setminus (\alpha+1)$ (for $\alpha < \kappa$) exhibit stronger closure properties, making it possible to establish a version of the Fusion Lemma.
+With the bound on $g(\alpha)$ taken to be the least inaccessible limit of inaccessibles above $\alpha$, Theorem \ref{Theorem: Friedman–Magidor for extenders} should then apply to a broader class of extenders.
+We will not pursue this direction further in the present paper. \end{remark}